 GPS coordinates attached to the town listings are linked to Google Maps and open in a new tab, as do all of the links on this website.
 The coordinates usually either pinpoint the center of the town, or its most recognized landmark, and best starting point for exploring an area.
 With the exceptions of state routes (SR) and national highways (US), road names and waterways are recorded exactly as they appear on Google Maps with applicable alternative names next to them in parenthesis.
 Distances between places recorded in miles, and sometimes with fractions, were measured by their shortest current road route.

 Info is continually added to this website on a weekly and usually daily basis.
-Initial completion of the County Data Charts, also listed by county on their respective pages, occurred in August of 2019.
-Many more resources were added to our list since starting on them in early 2017.
-The descriptions have since expanded to include more info such as where important buildings were that are no longer around, who owned or operated them, and lots of postal info.
-We’re currently in the process of running the counties through our resources for a second time and have 16 left to go on that.
+Since starting on the County Data Charts in early 2017, the descriptions have expanded to include more info such as where important buildings were that are no longer around, who owned or operated them, and lots of postal info.
+We’re currently in the process of running the counties through our resources for a second time.
+All of them will eventually be updated with additional pictures and info.
 The Top 10 lists also occasionally get amended as needed.
 Any info deemed to be inaccurate either gets corrected or removed upon verification.

 Some of our group members and website fans are interested in the potential for paranormal activity at the locations, but it’s a very small percentage of the massive historical research we do.
 The listings usually start with the founding of the towns, then moves on to their heyday, and ends with what physically remains today.
 Reports of ghost stories are included in applicable listings, but it’s not something we look for to begin with or seek out exclusively.
 We don’t do private residence ghost hunting investigations.
 There are links to traditional paranormal groups which offer them free of charge on our Research Resources page.